 Want an active dog that has an “off” button, too?
 Then the greyhound might be right up your alley.
 Known as the “40-mile-per-hour couch potato,” the greyhound has been clocked at up to 44 miles per hour.
-But when he’s not off to the races, he is often content to lounge around the house with you.
+But when they are not off to the races, they are often content to lounge around the house with you.

 This breed needs daily exercise, but often a daily walk or two will suffice.
-The rest of the time, he’s usually a gentle and calm companion.
+The rest of the time, they are usually a gentle and calm companion.

 Of course, every dog is an individual and may not like or be physically suited for every activity.
 Before starting any exercise program with your dog, it’s a good idea to check with your veterinarian to make sure there are no health conditions that could prevent your pup from engaging in these activities.
 At the same time, your veterinarian can recommend the right nutrition to help your dog keep up with you.